 Contributions - The Foundation also follows FASB ASC Subtopic 958-605, Not-for-Profit Entities: Revenue Recognition (or ASC 958-605).
 Contributions received are recorded as without or with donor restriction depending on the existence and/or nature of any donor restrictions.
-Support that is restricted by the donor is reported as an increase in net assets without donor restricted support is reported as an increase in the reporting period in which the support is recognized.
-All other donor restricted support is reported as an increase in net assets without donor restriction.
+Support that is restricted by the donor is reported as an increase in net assets without donor restriction if the restriction expires in the reporting period in which the support is recognized.
+All other donor restricted support is reported as an increase in net assets with donor restriction depending on the nature of the restriction.
 When a restriction expires, the net assets are reclassified to net assets without donor restriction.
 Non-cash contributions are recorded at fair market value at the date of the contribution.